-Obsessive-compulsive disorder (OCD) is an anxiety disorder.
+Obsessive-compulsive disorder (OCD) is an anxiety disorder .
 The person suffers from unwanted repetitive thoughts and behaviors.
-These obsessive thoughts and compulsive behaviors are very difficult to overcome.
-If severe and untreated, OCD can harm the ability to function at work, school, or home.

 Copyright © Nucleus Medical Media, Inc.